UPDATE: Deputy marshals, sheriff's deputies involved in shooting; injured suspect in custody

-Cherokee County Sheriff Jason Chennault confirmed a man shot at law enforcement while served with a warrant.
+Cherokee County Sheriff Jason Chennault confirmed a man who shot at law enforcement was taken into custody.

 Cherokee Nation Marshal Service deputies and sheriff's deputies were serving an arrest warrant in Moodys when the suspect fired shots at them from inside a mobile home.
 CNMS and CCSO returned fire and the suspect fled into a wooded area with visible injuries.